webpack/webpack.js.org/src/content/guides/output-management.md

   };
 ```

-Before we do a build, you should know that the `HtmlWebpackPlugin` by default will generate its own `index.html` file, even though we already have one in the `dist/` folder.
+Before we do a build, you should know that the `HtmlWebpackPlugin` by default will generate it's own `index.html` file, even though we already have one in the `dist/` folder.
 This means that it will replace our `index.html` file with a newly generated one.
 Let's see what happens when we do an `npm run build`:

 ``` bash
 ...